 Costs for printing documents are \$1.75 per printed page.
 The appendix to a brief under the transcript option of Rules 9(c) and 28(b) and (c) will be reproduced as is, but billed at the rate of the printing of the brief.
-But appellate courts will bill the parties for the costs of printing their documents.
+Both appellate courts will bill the parties for the costs of printing their documents.

-Court costs on a predicted \$500, plus he cost of copies of the opinion to each party filing a brief, and are imposed when a notice of appear is withdrawn or dismissed, or when the mandate is issued following the opinion in a case.
+Court costs on appeal total \$9.00, plus the cost of copies of the opinion to each party filing a brief, and are imposed when a notice of appeal is withdrawn or dismissed, or when the mandate is issued following the opinion in a case.